-Figure 4-93 ERPS Settings - Edit Detail Information window
+Figure 4-84 ERPS Settings - Edit Detail Information window

-Parameter Description R-APS VLAN Here the R-APS VLAN ID will be displayed.
+Parameter Description R-APS VLAN Display the R-APS VLAN ID.
 Ring Status Specify to enable or disable the specified ring.
-Admin West Port Specify the port as the west ring port and also specify the virtual port channel used.
-Operational West Port Here the operational west port value will be displayed.
-Admin East Port Specify the port as the east ring port and also specify the virtual port channel used.
-Operational East Port Here the operational east port value will be displayed.
+Admin West Port Specify the port as the west ring port and also specifies the virtual port channel used.
+Operational West Port Display the operational west port.
+Admin East Port Specify the port as the east ring port and also specifies the virtual port channel used.
+Operational East Port Display the operational east port value.
 Admin RPL Port Specify the RPL port used.
 Options to choose from are West Port , East Port , and None .

-Operational RPL Port Here the operational RPL port value will be displayed.
+Operational RPL Port Display the operational RPL port value.
 Admin RPL Owner Specify to enable or disable the RPL owner node.
-Operational RPL Owner Here the operational RPL owner value will be displayed.
+Operational RPL Owner Display the operational RPL owner value.
 Protected VLAN(s) Specify to add or delete the protected VLAN group.
 Ring MEL (0-7) Specify the ring MEL of the R-APS function.
 The default ring MEL is 1.
 Holdoff Time (0-10000) Specify the hold-off time of the R-APS function.
 The default hold-off time is 0 milliseconds.
-Guard Time (10-2000) Specify the guard time of the R-APS function.
+Guard Time (10-20000) Specify the guard time of the R-APS function.
 The default guard time is 500 milliseconds.
 WTR Time (5-12) Specify the WTR time of the R-APS function.
 Revertive Specify the state of the R-APS revertive option.
 Current Ring State Display the current Ring state.